mikegerwitz/easejs/README.md

 # ease.js

-ease.js is (to be) a basic collection of CommonJS modules intended to "ease" the transition into JavaScript from other Object-Oriented languages.
+ease.js is a basic collection of CommonJS modules intended to "ease" the transition into JavaScript from other Object-Oriented languages.
 It provides an intuitive means of achieving classical inheritance and has planned support traits/mixins.

 Current support includes: